LesInfos/Drum-Dimensionality-Reduction-and-Synthesis/README.md

 How to run:
 1. Download the RAVE_COLLAB folder and upload it to the root directory of your own Google Drive.
 2. Open the RAVE notebook in Colab and follow the instructions.
+3. To generate visualizations, run the DICML python notebook from start to finish